marijazafirovska/Black-Friday-Sales-Prediction/README.md

 However, at this point, final conclusions in this respect cannot be made, but further analysis will be performed.

 ### Bivariate Analysis
 Bivariate Analysis relates to analysis of two variables, for the purpose of determining the empirical relationship between them.
-In our case, the relationship between each categorical variable and the Purchase variable will be analyzed.
+In our case, the relationship between each categorical variable and the target variable (Purchase) will be analyzed.

 Insights:
 1. In figure 1, The most money was spent by customers aged 26 to 35 years.